 Okay, perhaps that’s a bit over the top.

-But I’ve become quite the fan of gratitude in recent months.
-Saying thanks isn’t just a nice thing your mother taught you to do – it’s one of the most powerful tools for businesses.
-It helps with customers, clients, morale and team building.
+But I’ve become quite the fan of gratitude.
+Saying thanks isn’t just a nice thing your mother taught you to do – it’s one of the most powerful tools in business.
+It helps with customers, clients, morale, and team building.

 I’m an author who happens to be married to Julie Jacobs, the chief development officer at Watson Adventures.
-And I learned about the power of gratitude while writing my new book, Thanks a Thousand: A Gratitude Journey.
+And I learned about the power of gratitude while writing my book Thanks a Thousand: A Gratitude Journey.